Skip to main content

 Fermat's Theorem does not claim that a function \(f\) must have a local extremum at a critical point.
 Rather, it states that critical points are candidates for local extrema.

-Later in this chapter we look at analytical methods for determining whether a function actually has a local extremum at a critical point.
-For now, let’s turn our attention to finding critical points.
+Later in this chapter, we look at analytical methods for determining whether a function has a local extremum at a critical point.
+For now, let's turn our attention to finding critical points.
 We will use graphical observations to determine whether a critical point is associated with a local extremum.

 Example \(\PageIndex{1}\): Locating Critical Points

 For each of the following functions, find all critical numbers.
-Use a graphing utility to determine whether the function has a local extremum at each of the critical numbers.
+Use a graphing utility to determine whether the function has a local extremum at each critical number.

 1. \(f(x)=\frac{1}{3}x^3−\frac{5}{2}x^2+4x\)